|April 30||Finished organization at Corinth, Mississippi|

 The regiment was commanded by Colonel John M. Stone and was in the second brigade in the line of march to move toward Gettysburg.
 They ran into Federal cavalry northwest of town and deployed into line of battle, slowly pushing forward until encountering Union infantry.
 Colonel Stone was wounded crossing a fence along the Chambersburg Pike and Lieutenant A.K.
 Roberts was killed trying to capture the flag of the 56th Pennsylvania.
 A Federal gun and limber was captured on the Chambersburg Pike.
 Every field officer but two became a casualty and Major Blair took command.

-The fighting briefly ended as Major Blair handed his sword to Lt.
-Colonel Rufus Dawes of the 6th Wisconsin and surrendered 7 officers and 225 men of the 2nd Mississippi.
+The fighting briefly ended as Major Blair handed his sword to Lieutenant Colonel Rufus Dawes of the 6th Wisconsin and surrendered 7 officers and 225 men of the 2nd Mississippi.

 Later in the day a detachment of the regiment under Lieutenant A.K.
 Roberts captured the colors of the 149th Pennsylvania south of the Chambersburg Pike.
 Roberts was killed.
 Private Henry McPherson, who had taken the Federal colors back to the safety of the Confederate lines amid heavy Federal fire, turned down the offer of a promotion to take the place of Lieutenant Roberts, choosing instead a furlough.